-We also teach the QB how to go through a progression: The NFL QB drops back intending to throw to the #1 receiver in the progression as he looks off the defense; he will even start his throw-motion as he gets his eyes on the #1 receiver.
-If that receiver isn’t going to be open, the QB reacts by “pulling down the throw” then resets his back foot perpendicular to the #2 receiver while he finds the throwing land between linemen so he doesn’t ever throw over a lineman.
+We also teach the QB how to go through an NFL progression: The NFL QB drops back intending to throw to the #1 receiver in the progression as he looks off the defense.
+He will even begin his throw-motion as he gets his eyes on the #1 receiver.
+If that receiver isn’t going to be open up, the QB “reacts without conscious thought” by “pulling down the throw” then resets his back foot perpendicular to the #2 receiver while he finds the throwing lane between linemen so he doesn’t ever throw over a lineman.
 Younger QB’s have never been taught to throw between linemen rather than trying to throw over them; a six-inch movement can open a throwing lane and allow the QB to see his target area cleanly.

 If you want to play with the fundamental mechanics and advanced techniques, give us a call and set up a time slot.
 (310) 489-8700 or email us at TopGunQBCoach@Gmail.com